Article 226. Removal, concealment, or destruction of documents. (Infidelity in the Custody of Documents)

 The document must be complete and one by which a right could be established or an obligation could be extinguished.

-Books, periodicals, pamphlets, etc. are not documents.
+Books, periodicals, pamphlets, etc., are not documents.

-“Papers” would include checks, promissory notes and paper money.
+“Papers” would include checks, promissory notes, and paper money.

 A post office official who retained the mail without forwarding the letters to their destination is guilty of infidelity in the custody of papers.

 Removal of a document or paper must be for an illicit purpose.
-There is illicit purpose when the intention of the offender is to:
+There is an illicit purpose when the intention of the offender is to:

 a. tamper with it,